We talked in our last blog post about guiding factors for when you’re working out a sales compensation plan.

-This is where the right sales compensation strategy comes into play.
-Finding the balance between what’s right for your company and what will really motivate your team to perform (and continue to perform) is one of the keys to lasting success.
+And this is where the right sales compensation strategy comes into play.
+And in our experience, one of the crucial keys to lasting success is finding the balance between what’s right for your company and what will really motivate your team to perform (and continue to perform).

 Sales Compensation Plans: The Basics